-Urinary Tract Infections (UTIs) are the second-most common infection a person can experience and they account for almost 25 percent of all infections in the elderly, particularly those in long term care facilities, according to the National Institutes of Health.
+Urinary Tract Infections (UTIs) are the fifth-most common health care-associated infection and they account for almost 25 percent of all infections in the elderly, particularly those in long term care facilities, according to the National Institutes of Health.

 For young, healthy adults, the symptoms are pretty straightforward – burning with urination, frequent or intense urges to urinate and cloudy, dark or bloody urine.
 But for seniors, identifying the infection isn’t so simple and often presents first as behavioral illness.